 2) Don’t Buy Consumer Items on Credit: This is sound advice.
 Most consumer goods eventually loose value over time.
 Either market forces oblige a decline in the value of stuff (in the case of computers) or your belongings just wear out.
 Either way, borrowing on credit is NOT good for your financial health.
 If you do, you’ll be stuck with worthless stuff AND debt.
 If you paid with cash, you’d just have the stuff.

 3) Use Credit Card For Convenience, Not For Carrying Debt: The idea behind this is obvious, credit card companies charge a TON for using their money.
-Sometimes interest and fees can be upwards of 68% annually.
+Sometimes interest and fees can be upwards of two or three hundred percent annually.

 I do disagree with Tyson on this point.
 Tyson says its okay to have a card, as long as you don’t run up debt on it.
 In contrast, in my view, its generally better to avoid credit cards altogether.
 I feel this is because the credit card industry sometimes encourages hype and sometimes assesses abusive fees.
-However, many people do not share this opinion, including my wife.
+Its generally better to go with a debit card instead.

 4) Live Within Your Means: According to Tyson, spending more than you earn is a ticket to the poorhouse.
 Conspicuous consumption usually means borrowing against your future, which isn’t something you want to do.
 For example it doesn’t makes sense to stretch your budget to lease a BMW, or to buy expensive clothing that you really can’t afford.

 5) Save and Invest At Least 5 to 10 Percent of Your Income.
+Another personal finance tip Tyson recommends is to save and invest at least 5 to 10% of your income.
 This is good advice.
 The more wealth you have put away, the better off you’ll be.
 Preferably, save through a retirement vehicle to reduce your taxable income and/or allow your profits to grow free of taxation.
 This is a solid recommendation, I’d just add that if you save more than 5-10% of your income, you’d be even better off.